gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `Specs.and()` has been deprecated and will be removed in Gradle 3.0.
 You should use `Specs.intersect()` instead.
 - `Specs.not()` has been deprecated and will be removed in Gradle 3.0.
 You should use `Specs.negate()` instead.

+### ApiJar task changes

+- The task has been improved to accept multiple files instead of a single directory as input and as a consequence the `runtimeClassesDir` property has been removed.
+Inputs should be configured via the usual `task.inputs` mechanism.
+- The separate output configuration properties `destinationDir` and `archiveName` have been consolidated into the single property `outputFile`.
+- The `apiClassesDir` property was no longer necessary and has been removed.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.